 The deadline to file an appeal depends on whether you are served with written notice entry of the trial court’s order or judgment, or a file-stamped copy of the judgment or order.

-If you were served with a written notice of entry of the trial court’s order or judgment (whether by the court clerk or the opposing party), you have 60 days from the date the written notice was served to file your notice of appeal.
+If you were served with a written notice of entry of the trial court’s order or judgment, or a filed-endorsed copy of the judgment (whether by the court clerk or the opposing party), you have 60 days from the date the written notice was served to file your notice of appeal.
+In certain cases involving judgments in public agency proceedings, the deadline is 30 days after entry of the judgment.
 It is important to note that there is no extension of this time period if the notice of entry of the judgment or order was served by mail or overnight mail.
 In other words, the 60 day period begins to run the date the written notice was served, regardless of the date you receive the notice.

 If you were not served with a written notice of entry of the court judgment or order, then you have 180 days from the date the court entered the order or judgment within which to file your Notice of Appeal.
 But don’t take any chances.
 It is always better to be on the safe side and file within the 60 day period.
 If it is the case that your opponent filed a “notice of entry” claiming to have served you at your proper address, the 60 day deadline will apply even if you did not actually receive the notice!

 If the deadline to file your notice of appeal falls on a weekend or holiday, the deadline is extended to the next day that is not a holiday.